flying-cmd/IR_TS_Project/README.md

 ## 2. Run

 ### CALF:
-For Physionet 2012, firstly, you need to put P12data folder (provided by raindrop https://figshare.com/articles/dataset/P12_dataset_for_Raindrop/19514341/1?file=34683085) into datasets folder.
+For Physionet 2012, firstly, you need to put P12data folder (provided by raindrop https://figshare.com/articles/dataset/P12_dataset_for_Raindrop/19514341/1?file=34683085) into CALF/datasets folder.

 train_P12.slurm is hpc slurm script, you can copy
 ```